Angel Numbers MCP Server by RoxyAPI

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool gets the daily angel number with full interpretation, and distinguishes from siblings by emphasizing 'daily' and 'deterministic'.
+The description clearly states the tool's purpose: 'Get the angel number of the day with full meaning and interpretation.'
+It differentiates from siblings by emphasizing the daily, deterministic nature and the breadth of interpretation content.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.